NIEHS/LURK-Vecchia/README.md

                             sheet = "xy", col_names = FALSE))

 ```
-The same information is also read in for the test set, which is a 1000 other space-time observations from the same
+The same information is also read in for the test set, which are 1000 other space-time observations from the same
 respective simulation.
 ```
-# Read in the test set data
 xy_test <- as.matrix(read_excel("Vecchia_ST_Simulation_NUG2SILL5_test_20191107.xlsx",
                                 sheet = "1", col_names = FALSE))